17 Skin Care Tips Dermatologists Follow Themselves

 Just like your internal body requires a balanced medley of beneficial nutrients, so does your skin.
 Think of antioxidants as food for the skin; not only do they help combat aging, but they also limit the production of free radicals.
-Dr. Melissa Kanchanapoomi Levin, dermatologist and clinical instructor at the Mount Sinai Icahn School of Medicine, says, “Free radicals are created when skin is exposed to ultraviolet radiation, infrared radiation, pollution, and environmental stressors.
-Antioxidants reduces this oxidative stress by neutralizing free radicals.
+Melissa Kanchanapoomi Levin, dermatologist and clinical instructor at the Mount Sinai Icahn School of Medicine, says, “Free radicals are created when skin is exposed to ultraviolet radiation, infrared radiation, pollution, and environmental stressors.
+Antioxidants reduce this oxidative stress by neutralizing free radicals.
 By adding an antioxidant, you are adding boosting your sun protection with your sunscreen as well as protection to other stressors.”
 Don’t miss the things your dermatologist won’t tell you.

 Bar soaps are a great way to get clean, and no, it’s not bad for skin

 One of the biggest shower dilemma debates is the one between bar soap and body wash.
 While many tend to run away from bar soap due to its bad stigma, any product that includes water (like liquid soap) among its ingredients mandates a preservative, which is packed with drying chemicals and surfactants.
 Bar soap is made with sodium hydroxide, so the formula consists of only soap molecules and moisturizing glycerin.
 Terrence Keaney, MD, FAAD, a dermatologist in Arlington, Virginia, says, “Bar soaps get a bad rap—and there is a big misconception about them.
 People think they’re dirty and foster germs, but there are no reputable studies that say there’s more bacteria growing on bars.
 I recommend a bar with moisture built-in… it takes the hassle out of the process.”